How to use a self service car wash? Seems pretty simple until you park the car into the booth.

 Go around the wheel arches as thoroughly as you can.
 This is very important to keep future corrosion away.

-When using the foam brush, try to rinse it with the spray wand first.
-This way you’ll get rid of any filth, grit, or even small rocks for previous usage.
+- When using the foam brush, try to rinse it with the spray wand first.
+This way you’ll get rid of any filth, grit, or even small rocks from previous usage.
 Your paint job will be grateful, trust me.

 SHOULD YOU USE THE WAX OPTION?